 REDRESS promotes international accountability through three projects:

-- Post-conflict justice: We work in Uganda, Kenya, Chad, CAR and elsewhere, to advocate for victim participation in domestic mechanisms and transitional justice processes, build the capacity of national level actors on victims’ rights, and support and train national NGOs to document offences to prove legal responsibility.
-Read more about our work to strengthen victim participation in transitional justice processes in Uganda.
+- Post-conflict justice: We work in Uganda, Kenya, Chad, CAR, Sudan and elsewhere, to advocate for victim participation in domestic mechanisms and transitional justice processes, build the capacity of national level actors on victims’ rights, and support and train national NGOs to document offences to prove legal responsibility.

 - Universal Jurisdiction: We push for the effective prosecution of individuals for torture, war crimes, and crimes against humanity, particularly in the UK and The Netherlands, and for effective victim participation and other victims’ rights in such proceedings elsewhere.